-Collaboration between a designer and a clothing manufacturer is a complex thing.
-It requires a continuous communication and participation on both sides.
-For a designer this relationship will determine the overall quality of the line, for the clothing manufacturer the quality of their work and the future relations with clients.
-In this article we are focusing on design collaboration in the fashion industry.
-We discuss important stages like product development, pre production and production processes.
+Collaboration between a designer and a clothing manufacturer is complex.
+It requires continuous communication and participation on both sides.
+For a designer, this relationship will determine the overall quality of the line, whereas for the manufacturer it's about the continuity of business with the client.
+In this article, we will focus on how both parties should collaborate during three important stages of production in order to achieve their respective goals.

-To illustrate the stages of collaboration between designer and clothing manufacturer let's look at this info graphic:
+To understand the stages of collaboration between designer and clothing manufacturer let's take a look at this infographic first:

 Now let's dive into the details...